Transformers · OrevateAI

 Essential bedding items include:

 • Sleeping Bag: Choose one rated for the expected nighttime temperatures.
-A 20-30°F (approx. -7 to -1°C) rating is usually sufficient for most summer camps.
+A 20-30°F (approx. -7 to -1°C) rating is usually sufficient for most summer camps in 2026.

 • Pillow: A standard pillow or a compressible camping pillow.